rossmounce/Trying-beautiful-soup/README.md

 * Initially, I'm going from this guide: http://programminghistorian.org/lessons/intro-to-beautiful-soup (very pretty!)
 * There's also the official docs here: http://www.crummy.com/software/BeautifulSoup/bs4/doc/
 * Looks like there's also been a Software Carpentry session on this in 2013 at KU: http://nbviewer.ipython.org/github/kcranston/2013-08-ku/blob/master/beautifulsoup/notebooks/00-BeautifulSoup-FULL.ipynb
+* Some help on from people on Twitter too.
+Thx @srp

 # Installation